ittihadi/penyapu-ranjau/README.md

 #### CMake

-- Extract the zip of this project
+- Clone or download and extract the zip of this project
-- Type the follow command:
+- Type the following command in the project root folder:

 ```sh
 cmake -S . -B build